hirezio/auto-spies/README.md

 ## What is it good for?

-✅ **Keep you tests DRY** - no more repeated spy setup code, no need for separate spy files
+✅ **Keep your tests DRY** - no more repeated spy setup code, no need for separate spy files

 ✅ **Type completion** for both the original Class and the spy methods